subsis/capistrano-cook/README.markdown

 require "capistrano-cook"
 ````

-This will include recipes for the default setup (mysql, nginx, ruby 1.9.3-pxxx, rbenv, unicorn, monit, logrotate).
+This will include recipes for the default setup (see below for a description).
 If you want to customize your deployment setup, [check out the wiki](https://github.com/Subsis/capistrano-cook/wiki).

 You need to configure Capistrano as you would otherwise.
 The following is an example of a minimal `config/deploy.rb`-file: